adrhill/julia-ml-course/website/workflows.md

 ### Temporary environments
-If you want to try an interesting new package you've seen on GitHub, the package manager offers a simple way to start a temporary virtual enviroment.
+If you want to try an interesting new package you've seen on GitHub, the package manager offers a simple way to start a temporary environment.

 In your Julia REPL, enter package mode and type `activate --temp`.
 This will create an environment with a randomized name in a temporary folder.